Aadhinana/node-shop/README.md

 - `/orders`               -> shows the orders page
 - `/products`             -> shows all products listing
 - `/prodcuts/{productId}` -> shows a sepcific product

+---

+Running mongo locally in a docker container.